dinoboards/yellow-msx-series-for-rc2014/keyboard/notes.md

 * Keyboard PCB and components (passive components, IDC socket, and ICs)
 * PPI PCB and components (passive components, IDC socket, and ICs including the 82C55 chip)
-* Optional Gateron switches, stabilisers and keycaps
+* Optional Gateron switches, stabilizers and keycaps

 ### What else do I need to make this work?